Skip to content

 Quick Start

 Welcome to libdebug!
 This powerful Python library can be used to debug your binary executables programmatically, providing a robust, user-friendly interface.
-Debugging multithreaded applications can be a nightmare, but libdebug has you covered.
-Hijack and manage signals and syscalls with a simple API.
+Debugging multithreaded and multiprocess applications can be a nightmare, but libdebug has you covered.
+Hijack and manage signals and syscalls through a simple API.

 Supported Systems